luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 # Limitations

-There are some limitations that will be briefly discussed in this section:

 ### Limited Test Duration:

 In an actual conference call, it usually lasts more then 10 minutes.
 However, the experiment was conducted with a 30 second duration in which this interval is quite short and does not reflect the real life usage of the application.
 Based on this we cannot clearly have results that can have system wide implications in order for certain companies to pick the most energy efficient application.